-- Maintain a system that provides required data in compliance with MHSA reporting requirements. - Contractor shall attend MHSA CSS/PEI Subcommittee Meeting and MHSA Steering Committee Meetings. - Comply and cooperate with County for any data/ statistical information that related to services any may be required to meet mandated reporting requirements. - Comply and cooperate with County in the transition from ICD-9 to ICD-10 and from DSM IV-TR to DSM-5 Codes.
-County will make training available to Contractor. - Complete required reporting forms. - Ensure that services are provided to eligible populations only - Maintain effective program planning - Maximize billable units of service, maintain adherence to all billing standards, and submit monthly claims in a timely manner. - o MHSA reporting requirement include the following:

-A quarterly Progress Report shall be submitted, by service category, for each approved program and/or service.
-The report shall include, but not be limited to the following:

-- 1. The targeted number of individuals, clients, and families to be served in each reporting quarter. - 2.
-The total number of individuals, clients, and families to be served in each reporting quarter. - 3.
-The final Quarterly progress Report shall include the total number of unduplicated individuals, clients, and family units served by each program/service during the fiscal year. - 4.
-The Quarterly Progress Report shall be submitted no later than 30 days following the end of each reporting quarter.
+- Maintain a system that provides required data in compliance with MHSA reporting requirements. - Contractor shall attend MHSA CSS/PEI Subcommittee Meeting and MHSA Steering Committee Meetings. - Comply and cooperate with County for any data/ statistical information that related to services any may be required to meet mandated reporting requirements. - Complete required reporting forms. - Ensure that services are provided to eligible populations only - Maintain effective program planning - Maximize billable units of service, maintain adherence to all billing standards, and submit monthly claims in a timely manner. - o MHSA reporting requirement include the following: - A quarterly progress report shall be submitted, by service category, for each approved program and/or service.
+The report shall include, but not be limited to the following: - 1.
+The targeted number of individuals, clients, and families to be served in each reporting quarter. - The total number of individuals, clients, and families to be served in each reporting quarter. - The final quarterly progress report shall include the total number of unduplicated individuals, clients, and family units served by each program/service during the fiscal year. - The quarterly progress report shall be submitted no later than 30 days following the end of each reporting quarter.